 This is the best way to see Miami’s waterfront and Millionaire’s Row.

 If you’d rather enjoy a recreational activity, I suggest renting a SUP and paddling around the bay at sunset.
-You may catch some amazing views when the city skyline lights up at sunset.
+You may catch some amazing views when the Miami skyline lights up at sunset.

 6pm – Sunset Drinks, Dinner and More Drinks!

-After your sunset cruise or paddle, go out for a night on the town in South Beach.
+After your sunset cruise, paddle, or day trip to Coral Gables, go out for a night on the town in South Beach.

 There are plenty of great restaurants and bars on the strip, some with a great view of the beach and ocean.